Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Dynamical symmetry transformations

+The variational symmetries arising from the three LRL conserved quantities $\Phi$, $T$, $\T$ each generate a Lie group of symmetry transformations on the geodesic variables $(\tau,t,r,\phi,\frac{dt}{d\tau},\frac{dr}{d\tau},\frac{d\phi}{d\tau})$ as shown in Proposition~\ref{prop:symm.group}.
+These symmetry transformations will now be worked out explicitly.
+Instead of directly constructing the exponential series that defines the symmetry transformation group \eqref{X.group} for a given variational symmetry, which is quite complicated, there are two alternative approaches.

-One method would be to express the symmetry transformation group as the integral curve of a vector field in the space $(t,r,\phi,\sigma,v,\omega)$ and solve the system of differential equations that defines this curve.
-A simpler method is to start from the conserved quantities $L$, $E$, $\Phi$, $T$, $\T$ expressed in terms of $\tau$, $t$, $r$, $\phi$, $\sigma$, $v$, $\omega$, and then make use of how each symmetry acts on the conserved quantities, which coincides with the action of the infinitesimal transformation group.
-This approach has been used successfully in recent work \cite{Anc.Gol} to obtain the symmetry transformation group generated by the LRL vector in Newtonian gravity in an explicit form on the dynamical variables.
+One method would be to express each symmetry transformation group $\exp\big(\varepsilon\pr\X_{(C)}\big)$ as the integral curve of a vector field in the space of variables $(t,r,\phi,\frac{dt}{d\tau},\frac{dr}{d\tau},\frac{d\phi}{d\tau})$ and solve the system of differential equations that defines this curve.
+A simpler method is to start from the conserved quantities $L$, $E$, $\Phi$, $T$, $\T$ expressed in terms of $t$, $r$, $\phi$, $\frac{dt}{d\tau}$, $\frac{dr}{d\tau}$, $\frac{d\phi}{d\tau}$ and then make use of how each symmetry acts on the conserved quantities, which coincides with the action of the infinitesimal transformation group.
+This approach has been used successfully in recent work \cite{Anc.Gol} to obtain the symmetry transformation group generated by the LRL vector in Newtonian gravity in an explicit form in terms of the dynamical variables.

-To carry out the latter method, it will be advantageous to work in the extended space of variables $(\tau,t,r,\phi,\sigma,v,\omega)$, which carries the following gauge freedom.
-General results in \Ref{Anc2026} applied to the geodesic equations show that every variational symmetry generator $\pr\hat\X$ can be represented by an equivalent generator
+To carry out the latter method, it will be advantageous to work in the extended space of variables $(\tau,t,r,\phi,\sigma,v,\omega)$, with $\sigma =\frac{dt}{d\tau}$, $v=\frac{dr}{d\tau}$, $\omega=\frac{d\phi}{d\tau}$, which turns out to carry the following gauge freedom.
+Applying general results in \Ref{Anc2026} for Lagrangian dynamical systems to the equatorial geodesic equations \eqref{equator.geodesic.eqns} shows that a variational symmetry generator $\pr\X$ can be represented by an equivalent generator

 where